mrkllntschpp/Machine-Learning-For-Everyone/README.md

 ## Datasets

-- Check out the "Excel Files" folder to access the available datasets and examples related to the course.
+- Check out the [Datasets](./Datasets) folder to access the available datasets and examples related to the course.

 ## ML for Excel

-- Explore the "Excel Files" folder for resources and examples on applying machine learning concepts in Excel.
+- Explore the [XLS-for-ML](./XLS-for-ML) folder for resources and examples on applying machine learning concepts in Excel.

 ## Additional Info